HariShankar08/Precog-Task/report.md

 * ### Phrase Similarity (Unconstrained)

-  **(Attempted):** Used BERT embeddings and similarity to predict whether the two phrases can be used interchangeably in a particular context.
+  **(Attempted):** Used embeddings from `all-MiniLM-L6-v2` and similarity to predict whether the two phrases can be used interchangeably in a particular context.

 * ### Sentence Similarity (Constrained)